mattearly/CustomArkLootDrops/README.md

 * Total Donations: $0

 ### TODO
+Analyze new patch 255
+* New Dino: Electrophorus!
+* New Dino: Microraptor!
+* New Dino: Ammonite!
+* New Dino: Thylacoleo!
+* New Structure: Tek Forcefield
+* New Structures: Tek Tileset & Tek Doors
+* Rocket Launcher & C4 rebalance: C4 now does approximately 70% more damage to Structures than Rockets.
+Rocket Launcher can no longer have Item Stats (though its base Damage has been increased 20% to compensate).
+Rocket Turrets now take a slight amount of damage when they fire, and can not fire under 5% HP.

 BOTH
 - [ ] Add Archaeopteryx Egg - spawn code: PrimalItemConsumable_Egg_Archa_C
 - [ ] Add Therizinosaurus Egg - spawn code: waiting on wiki to update with spawn code